 Suppliers storing pesticides for sale or supply must hold a BASIS Certificate of Competence.

-A two day Nominated Store Keepers [NSK] course will be held at CAFRE (Greenmount Campus) on 21 and 22 of November 2018.
-For more information and how to enrol, please visit the CAFRE website or call the Industry training team on: 028 9442 6880.
+For more information and enrolment, please visit the CAFRE website or call the Industry training team on: 028 9442 6880.

-Myles McGeown of JF McKenna in Armagh who completed the National Store Keepers (NSK) Course said: “I learned a lot on the course, including the basic tips of storing liquids below powders, what to do about spillages and issues on first aid for those contaminated with pesticide.
+Myles McGeown of JF McKenna in Armagh who completed the NSK course says: “I learned a lot on the course from the basic tips of storing liquids below powders and what to do about spillages to issues on first aid for those contaminated with pesticide.
 The course also brought home to me the limited environmental impact sprays have if they are handled correctly.”

 Notes to editors: